Whenever traveling supported by Middlebury funds, you are a representative of Middlebury and should act accordingly.

 Travel Expenses and Reimbursement

 If you received funding, items are generally reimbursed as outlined in your budget.
-Changes will be reviewed as needed.
+If you have changes to budget items, please talk with us in advance.
+Changes will be approved as deemed appropriate.
 Any expenses deemed excessively high or inappropriate may be refused for reimbursement.
+Please submit legible itemized receipts for reimbursement.
+If itemized receipts are not available (a less common situation), please provide written documentation detailing the expense, vendor, purpose, date and amount for our review.

 Expenses can be submitted to an agent of Middlebury College only once.
 If you receive additional funding for this project you must update all sources on the amounts and covered expenses.